joeygordon/OptimalRoute/README.md

 #### Hooks vs Class Components
 I chose to use functional components with hooks throughout the app to stay up to date with current React patterns.

+## If I Had More Time
+#### Address to Lat/Lon Conversion
+There are a couple of small weird quirks when translating addresses to lat/lon coordinates.
+Some addresses labels change on the map although they are still mapped in the correct spot.

+#### Persistence
+I had plans to be able to save routes into a calendar view, but I ran out of time.

+#### Better landscape support
+The app works in landscape orientation, but it's less than ideal.